Yes No Share to Facebook

 Summary Comment

-When a person fails to halt an ongoing bylaw violation or enables continuation of a bylaw violation, the person could face recurrent charges for the offence.
+In cases where a person fails to cease an ongoing bylaw breach or enables perpetuation of the bylaw breach, the person may be subjected to repeated charges for the violation.